Northern Design Rail 350 Meters via Octopus Gateway

 DISCLAIMER: The Octopus Gateway is no longer available through Wattics – please contact our support team (firstname.lastname@example.org) about connecting your Northern Rail Design 350 meters to the Wattics energy management platform through another gateway device (Carlo Gavazzi, Schneider, Accuenergy and more) available though Wattics.

 Are you ready for energy savings?
-Enable our cloud-based energy analytics and dashboard for your Northern Design Rail 350 meters, to discover, measure and verify savings in the premises you manage.
+Enable our cloud-based energy analytics and energy dashboard for your Northern Design Rail 350 meters, to discover, measure and verify savings in the premises you manage.

 The Northern Design Rail 350 is a multi-function meter measuring kWh, kVARh, kW, V, A, PF & Hz.
 You can now connect your Rail 350 meters to Wattics via our Octopus gateway in a few steps.